2loopVoyvoda/farmer/README.md

-# League of Poro's Esports Capsule Farmer
+# 2loopVoyvoda's Esports Capsule Farmer

 Are you tired of watching professional League of Legends games?
 Do you watch only for the drops?